The Products and Supplements

 Diet change or consumption of inappropriate foods.
 Soft stool in puppies.
 Antibiotic therapy

-Fiber supplements like Vetasyl: The right amount and right type of fiber in the diet can be very helpful in treating pets prone to diarrea as well as pets prone to constipation.
-This is because fiber regulates the amount of moisture in the bowel...
+Fiber supplements like Vetasyl: The right amount and right type of fiber in the diet can be very helpful in treating pets prone to diarrhea as well as pets prone to constipation.
+This is because fiber helps regulates the amount of moisture in the bowel...
 Not too much and not too little.

 Fiber supplements often help with hair ball problems, irritable bowel syndrome, colon cramps, and gas pains.